mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

 ## Styling things based on their location in a document

 There are times when you will want something to look different based on where it is in the document.
 There are a number of selectors that can help you here, but for now we will look at just a couple.

 In our document are two `<em>` elements — one inside a paragraph and the other inside a list item.
-To select only an `<em>` that is nested inside an <li> element I can use a selector called the `descendant combinator`, which simply takes the form of a space between two other selectors.
+To select only an `<em>` that is nested inside an <li> element we can use a selector called the `descendant combinator`, which simply takes the form of a space between two other selectors.

 <!-- div class="exercise" -->
-## Exercise Five
+## Exercise 2 continued

 > Adding a `descendant combinator`.

 ### Task 1

+- Return to `style.css` in your editor.

-- Add the following rule to your stylesheet.
+- Add to `style.css` the following:

 ```
 li em {